Summations: what are they?

 Can be represented as a summation

-Just see how, by definition, the concept of summations is quite simple.
+Did you see how, by definition, the concept of summation is very simple?

 Now let’s understand the elements that make up the body of summation symbology.
 It is made up of some point elements.